GLenPL/some2/text.md

 So now, we have two different elements : {} and {{}}.
 We could build {{{}}}.
 Did we already saw them ?
 Well, for now, we only saw sets containing {}, never any containing {{}}.
 Since {{}} and {} are different (one contains {} and not the other), we never saw {{{}}} before.
 We could continue like that forever : {{{{}}}}, {{{{{}}}}}, ...
 We could also look closer to {{},{{}}}.
 An interview similar to those before yields that tey contains to elements: {} and {{}}.
 You may ask : what about {{},{}}?
 To what I'd say : but we've already seen them!
 They contain {}, and nothing else, so they are just {{}} in disguise.
+Finally, a bit of jargon rather than "this set contains this element", we often write element \in set